-During this ride, we highly recommend that Single Riders move straight across, ALL the way to the other side of the room by the opposite set of doors.
+During this ride, I highly recommend that Single Riders move straight across, ALL the way to the other side of the room by the opposite set of doors.

 Like Flight of Passage, odds are pretty good that you will be called up to fill an empty spot in a row.

 Either way however, this thrilling, immersive ride happens in the dark, so it’s easy for all riders to feel like they’re a solo rider, while still having the time of their lives!

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!

 Now this attraction is one of Animal Kingdom’s best kept secrets that you’ve probably never even heard of!